 Where can I purchase a container?

-Locally, certified containers are available from Vail Honeywagon, Waste Management, and the West Vail Ace Hardware.
+Locally, certified containers are available from Vail Honeywagon, Waste Management, and the Vail Valley Ace Hardware.
 Some products are also available on the Internet.
 When ordering from an Internet vendor, however, you should verify that the container has been approved by the LWWF.

 Why is an ordinance necessary?

 The ordinance was passed primarily to address the bears that are destroyed each year in Eagle County because they are conditioned to obtain food from residential areas.
 Whether it prefers bird feeders, grills, or garbage cans, the bear has learned that easy meals await.
 Adult sows teach this behavior to their cubs, and generations of bears are threatened.
 The ordinance is intended to break this cycle by preventing future generations of bears from learning that trash is a viable option as a food source.
 If feeding in residential areas becomes more difficult than feeding in the bear's traditional habitat, bear encounters will decline.
 Bears that are conditioned to feed on garbage lose their fear of humans and ultimately become dangerous.
 Please visit the Colorado Division of Wildlife for more information on living in bear county.

 What are the fines?